integr8ly/integreatly-operator/test-cases/tests/installation/a45-rhoam-on-rosa-byovpc-privatelink.md

 rosa install addon managed-api-service --cluster a45 --addon-resource-required true --rosa-cli-required true --billing-model standard --region us-east-1`
 ```

-This might fail with "Failed to verify operator role for cluster".
+This might fail with "Failed to verify operator role for cluster", see [SDA-7568](https://issues.redhat.com/browse/SDA-7568) for details.
 Wait a minute and try again.
 When asked for other params, use empty or default values.
 Make sure to say YES for ROSA CLI required.

 4. Patch the useClusterStorage